stratosphereips/StratosphereLinuxIPS/docs/usage.md

 You can run several instances of slips at the same, and the output of each instance will be stored in ```output/```  directory.

+You can't run multiple instances of slips on the same interface

 Each instance of slips uses it's own redis server.

 ## Reading the output